 All lab activities must be performed in the training lab under the supervision of the instructor.

 All written tests must be taken in the Resource Center under the supervision of Resource Center staff.
 No written test can be taken out of the Resource Center.
 Written test answers should be recorded on a separate sheet of paper.
 Please do not write on the test itself.
 After completing a written test, return the test form to Resource Center staff and take the answer sheet to the instructor for grading.

-Please note: Electricity/Electronics written tests are taken in the Electricity/Electronics lab if taken during open lab hours.
+Please note: Electricity/Electronics, HVAC/R and Pipefitting written tests are taken in the lab area if taken during open lab hours.
 Otherwise, students should take the test in the Resource Center.